Taomihog/unzipDNA/README.md

 ## Goal of this program

 The program calculates unzipping curves rapidly, enabling analysis of numerous genes.
 Aiming for faster loops, the code precomputes data and stores it.

-I **"constexpr**-ed" most of the calculation overhead.
-Two look-up tables (LUTs) are created to hold these data.
-These LUTs are computed and saved in **constexpr std::array** containers (c++20 or above is thus required).
-The compile time as a drawback, is thousands of times longer than a straightforward C++ program.
+Two look-up tables (LUTs) are computed and saved in **constexpr std::array** containers (c++20 or above is thus required).
+The compile time as a trade-off is thousands of times longer than a straightforward C++ program.

 ### Multithreading Augmentation